Let’s discuss some aspects of caring for, living with, and loving a dog that sometimes even dog owners ignore.

 Some dogs are suited for cold climates, but others are not.
 If it feels cold to you and your dog is not a furry snow beast (like our Great Pyrenees), consider getting them a size-appropriate jacket for those moments when there is no other option than going outside.

-Do not presume that being dogs and having fur is automatic protection.
-Freezing weather is probably an instance when your dog won’t be bothered if you dress them warmly (just jacket and booties, no clown customs, please!)
+Do not presume that being a dog and having fur is automatic protection.
+Freezing weather is when your dog won’t mind being dressed warmly (just a jacket and booties)

-It is a crime to leave a dog outside when it is too hot or too cold in many states.
-There is a reason for that — it is an aberrant act of cruelty!
+In many states, leaving a dog outside when it is too hot or cold is a crime.
+And there is a reason for that — it is an aberrant act of cruelty!

-The dog’s fur not only protects him against the cold but also insulates him in the heat.
-Some people think they are doing their dog a favor by shaving off the hair when it is too hot out there.
+The dog’s fur protects him against the cold and insulates him in the heat.
+Some people think they do their dogs a favor by shaving off their hair when it is too hot.
 Unfortunately, this makes the dog lose their natural protection against the heat.
 Unless the dog is very matted and there is no better solution than shaving the hair, do not do such a thing!

 Do not ignore your dog(s).
 Dogs look for eye contact as a reassurance of your love.
 So please look at them, smile at them, talk to them.
 Often.